 Welcome!

-This page is intended to answer common questions about our jam.
-Here are some quick links to jam guidelinesFAQ, venue information, housing, and ridesharing, and WEX.
 If you can't find the answer to your question, feel free to contact us using the form at the bottom, or email contact@wccijam.org.

 wcciJAM